-- The outbreak of Covid-19 has impacted on children and young people’s mental health and wellbeing in multiple ways.
+- The outbreak of Covid-19 has impacted on children and young people’s mental health and wellbeing in multiple and unique ways.
 Many children have reported that they have felt lonelier and more worried about the future and have increased mental health difficulties.
-For some pupils, lockdown will have brought significant trauma, for example, if they have experienced bereavement or abuse and neglect.
+For some pupils, lockdown will have brought significant trauma, for example if they have experienced bereavement or abuse and neglect.
 The mental health and wellbeing of Black children, young people in poverty and those with pre-existing mental health conditions may have been particularly affected.
 Other children may have flourished at home and feel anxious to go back to school.
-Whatever a pupil’s experience has been during lockdown, schools have a huge role to play in supporting every child’s wellbeing, resilience, and re-engagement with learning.
+Whatever a pupil’s experience has been during this period, schools have a huge role to play in supporting every child’s wellbeing, resilience, and re-engagement with learning.

 - Children will understandably still have questions about the coronavirus and about people they know who are vulnerable.
 Schools can reduce anxieties by continuing to provide factual information about the virus and encouraging children to take steps to stay safe.
 Providing information about progress made around coronavirus (positive news) will reassure and give hope to children.
-Place2be, Young Minds and the Anna Freud Foundation provide resources on how to talk to children and young people about the coronavirus as well as other resources to support healthy transitions back to school (see below).
+Place2be, Young Minds and the Anna Freud Foundation provide resources on how to talk to children and young people about the coronavirus as well as other resources to support healthy transitions back to school.
 View the NEU’s practical summary for supporting children and young people who have experienced bereavement or visit Winston’s Wish.

 Resources to support pupil mental health and wellbeing

 (also see related content below)

 Schools’ Wellbeing Partnership

 Guidance on Education Settings Supporting Children and Young People’s Mental Health and Emotional wellbeing Needs